 The Grainger family, along with the Hargreaves family, were the families that suffered the most in the 1938 disaster.
 Two brothers, John William Grainger and Ambrose Grainger were killed.
 A third brother, Thomas Grainger was badly injured.
-Robert Emlen Grainger, the son of John William Grainger was also killed.
+Robert Emlyn Grainger, the son of John William Grainger was also killed.
 The youngest son of John William, John William (1924-1995) was actually in the pit cage ready to descend when the explosion happened.

 The plight of the Grainger family was widely reported in newspapers.
 The ‘Daily Independent’ on 11th May 1938 reported the following:

 “Mrs Grainger, of Clowne, told a ‘Daily Independent’ reporter that her whole family was down the mine – her husband, John William, aged 49, her 21-year old son, Robert Henry (sic); and two brothers-in-law, Ambrose and Tom.
 Tom Grainger, she said, just escaped with his life in the explosion at the pit in 1937.
 John Grainger, the father, and Robert Grainger, the son, are victims.
 Ambrose Grainger is missing, and Thomas Grainger is in hospital seriously injured.”